Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Inform users

 Informing your users will make your users wait or else they may assume it is a bug and move on to other websites.
 Include a label with a progress bar to add context.
-Use simple, meaningful sentences for example “Linking your bank account” that inform users.
+Use simple, meaningful sentences for example “Loading your policies” that inform users.

 ![Progress bar inform users](/images/progress-bar_inform_users.svg)